E1ila/QuickAuras/README.md

     * PvP mode!
 You can now switch between viewing honor or drops for each farm.
     * Added option to pause session on login, so it won't run after logging back in
 * 1.16
     * Options screen!
-You can now configure MeleeUtils to your liking.
+You can now configure QuickAuras to your liking.
 Write `/fl` or Shift+Click the minimap button to see the option screen.
 * 1.15.2
     * Counting rank kill count, instead of player names.
 This will reduce overload on the log and display more relevant information in later weeks, when we have higher ranks.
     * Starting  a new session now resets session time